Chris Kemp: Nebula

 On March 25, 2011, Kemp incorporated Fourth Paradigm Development, Inc. with entrepreneur Steve O'Hara and former colleague Devin Carlen.
 It would later change its name to Nebula.

-In February 2013, Silicon India named Kemp as one of ten pioneers in cloud computing.
 Kemp held the CEO position for two years.
 In September 2013, Kemp became the Chief Strategy Officer and brought in veteran Gordon Stitt to lead Nebula as a public company.
 In April 2015, the company ceased operations.

 Astra

-In October 2016, Kemp, together with Adam London, founded the startup Astra with the aim to develop a small-lift orbital rocket that would “carry critical technology to improve life on Earth from space”.
+In October 2016, Kemp, together with Adam London, founded the startup Astra with the aim to develop a small-lift orbital rocket that will "carry critical technology to improve life on Earth from space".
 In July 2021, Kemp and London stated that their goal is to reach daily rocket launches.
-Astra became the fastest company in history to demonstrate orbital launch capability with its launch in Kodiak, Alaska, breaking SpaceX’s record of six years, four months.
-Astra began building a 250,000 square foot factory at its headquarters in Alameda, CA. Astra became the first space launch company to list on Nasdaq on July 1, 2021, at a valuation of $2.1 billion.
-Kemp rang the opening bell alongside team members at Nasdaq headquarters in New York City on Astra’s listing day.
+Astra demonstrated orbital launch capability with its launch from Kodiak, Alaska, in November 2021.
+Astra began building a 250,000 square feet (0.02 km2) factory at its headquarters in Alameda, California and became the first space launch company to list in Nasdaq on July 1, 2021, at a valuation of $2.1 billion.